florianv/petrinet/README.md

 // Creating the Petri Net.
 $net = new PNPetrinet('MyPetrinet'); // Or $net = PNPetrinet::getInstance('MyPetrinet');

-// Creating a Color Set for The Place and Transition.
+// Creating a Color Set for the Place and Transition.
 $colorSet = new PNColorSet(array('integer', 'float'));

 // Creating a Place.